 Here’s a list of penalties associated with weed possession in New Mexico:

-- Possession of one ounce to eight ounces of cannabis is a misdemeanor
+- Possession greater than 2 ounces is a misdemeanor

-- Possession of over 8 ounces of cannabis is a felony
+- Possession greater than 8 ounces is a felony

 As you can see, the possession limit is fairly low — so make sure you travel with the legal limit!